Every winter, the influenza virus causes epidemics of flu in communities throughout the country.

 It’s important to note that this study only included a small number of women.
 Additionally, the association was only statistically significant in women who had received a vaccine containing the pandemic H1N1 strain in the previous season.

-While additional studies need to be completed to investigate this concern, both the CDC and the American College of Obstetricians and Gynecologists still strongly recommend that all pregnant women receive the flu vaccine.
+While additional studies need to be completed to investigate this concern, both the and the American College of Obstetricians and Gynecologists still strongly recommend that all pregnant women receive the flu vaccine.

 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.

-However, a recent study found that protection begins to wane over time following vaccination.
+However, a recent found that protection begins to wane over time following vaccination.
 Since you’ll want to be protected throughout the entire flu season, you may not want to get your vaccine too early.

-It’s recommended that you receive your vaccine by the end of October or before the virus begins to circulate in your community.
+It’s that you receive your vaccine by the end of October or before the virus begins to circulate in your community.

 If you don’t receive your vaccination by the end of October, it isn’t too late!
 Getting vaccinated later can still provide protection against the influenza virus.